GitPabloCode/Quantum-diffusion-model/README.md

 This project is inspired by my thesis work.

-The directory contains the code I implemented, while the pdfs contain my thesis work and the main paper from which I took inspiration
+The directory contains the code I implemented, while the pdfs contain my thesis work